bmelaiths/terrainHydrology/README.md

 `--lon` | This is the center longitude of the output GeoTIFF `--dry-run` | Only calculate the river network and forget about anything that has to do with ridges.
 This is useful for designing landscapes, as it can allow for faster feedback
 `--debug-dpi` | Manually specify the resolution of the debug images.
 Defaults to 100.
+`--accelerate` | Accelerate Your Life™ with a natively-compiled module that can generate the river network much more quickly.
+(See "Native module" section below)

 Optionally, `--num-procs` can be used to specify the number of processes to use in rendering the output raster.
 This will take advantage of the parallel processing capabilities of your CPU, and the number specified here should be equal to the number of cores in your CPU(s).
 Numbers larger than this obviously will not help, but numbers less than this will reduce performance.